ajuram/promise-java/README.md

 ## HOW TO USE ?

-* Simply copy `Promise.java` into your source code folder, now you are ready to play with async flow chain lieke below.
+* Simply copy `Promise.java` into your source code folder, now you are ready to play with async flow chain like below.

 ```java
 promiseObject